NGWPC/nwm-rte/README.md

 This can be any location on your disk, but ~/ngwpc is a standard convention.
 In a later step, a setup script will clone many repos into this location.
-For each clone, if that particular repos already exists on your disk, it will skip that clone.
+For each clone, if that particular repos already exists on your disk, it will not affect the contents of that existing directory.
-Meaning, it will not alter the state of the repos that you already have cloned, but it will clone additional repos as necessary.

 ```shell
 mkdir -p ~/ngwpc && cd ~/ngwpc